-Digital wealth manager Flynt gets Swiss banking licence
+Digital wealth manager Flynt gets Swiss banking license

 Founded by the chief executive of derivatives specialist Leonteq and based in Switzerland's 'Crypto Valley', Flynt aims to offer wealthy clients a platform from which to manage their asset portfolios, from bank accounts to real estate.

-"The banking licence allows Flynt the required independence to approach wealth management in new ways and using innovative technologies, thus enabling private and institutional clients, such as entrepreneurs and family offices, to independently control their total wealth at all times," the group said in a statement.
+"The banking license allows Flynt the required independence to approach wealth management in new ways and using innovative technologies, thus enabling private and institutional clients, such as entrepreneurs and family offices, to independently control their total wealth at all times," the group said in a statement.

 Flynt currently employs 43 people.